-- planning period, up from \$40.3 million for the same time period in the 2017/2018 planning period. - Revenue Adequacy.
-FTRs were paid at 100 percent of the target allocation level for the 2018/2019 planning period.
+- Revenue Adequacy.
+FTRs were paid at 100.0 percent of the target allocation level for the first four months of the 2019/2020 planning period, assuming the distribution of the current (as of September) existing surplus revenue.
 This level of FTR funding was at least partially a result of FERC redefining the FTR congestion calculation to exclude balancing congestion and M2M payments. - Profitability.
 FTR profitability is the difference between the revenue received for an FTR and the cost of the FTR.
-In the 2018/2019 planning period, physical entities made -\$52.3 million in profits on FTRs purchased directly (not self scheduled), while receiving \$129.9 million in returned congestion from self scheduled FTRs, and financial entities made \$116.5 million in profits.
+In the first four months of the 2019/2020 planning period, physical entities made -\$22.6 million in profits on FTRs purchased directly (not self scheduled), while receiving \$39.5 million in returned congestion from self scheduled FTRs, and financial entities made -\$3.1 million in profits.